chaiyixiao/CryptogramTeamWork/GroupProject/Design-Team/design-discussion.md

 **Pros:**

-It is a great design which shows almost all the requirements of the game clearly and precicesly.
+It is a great design which shows almost all the requirements of the game clearly and precisely.
 The most brilliant part is that the `OperatingSystemWithStorage` and the `CentralServer` utilities are added to fully present the working flows between the local game and the center server.
 Together with the `ExternalWebService`, the processes of both the adding/request of cryptograms and the update/request of player ratings are clearly illustrated.

 **Cons:**
 First the player rating list should be sorted by the `totalNumberOfCryptogramsSolved` attribute per the requirements, not the `rating` attribute.
 The latter is a derived attribute, however the designer didn't explain how it is derived from other attributes.
 Second the `PlayerCryptogram` class might be inherited from the `Cryptogram` class as an unique id is required for it.